bunnyhawk/rhigdon-blog/src/posts/operational-excellence-part-1.md

   - beginner
 ---

-In the realm of engineering organizations, the importance of on-call rotations is paramount.
-Not only do they foster healthier coding practices through a sense of accountability, but they also help boost confidence and trust from customers and stakeholders.
-Even though being on-call may occasionally involve working during non-standard hours, the burden can be significantly lessened with the correct setup of processes and rotations.
+In engineering organizations, on-call rotations are crucial.
+They promote responsible coding practices through accountability and enhance trust from customers and stakeholders.
+Although being on-call sometimes requires working during non-standard hours, a well-structured process and rotation system can substantially reduce this burden.

 ## The Role and Responsibilities of On-Call

-The on-call team is primarily focused on operational work.
-This focus on operations over standard feature work has a significant benefit – it minimizes the risk of essential action items or security risks sitting in the backlog indefinitely.
+The on-call is primarily tasked with operational responsibilities.
+Focusing on these tasks rather than standard feature work minimizes the risk of essential action items, which are critical to operational health, being left unattended in the backlog.

-As the first in line for triaging incoming incidents, the on-call team plays a critical role.
-They need to verify if the issue at hand is reproducible and whether it has been correctly prioritized.
-Depending on the incident's severity, they might need to tackle the highest priority items immediately.
+As the first responders to incoming incidents, the on-call plays a crucial role.
+They must verify whether the reported issue can be replicated and if it has been prioritized appropriately.
+Depending on the issue's severity, high-priority matters may need to be addressed immediately.

-When there are no immediate needs based on Service Level Agreements (SLAs), the on-call team should prioritize action items.
-It's worth noting that failure to fix our processes, monitoring, or other gaps will result in the same issues recurring.
-This is why action items should always be high on the priority list.
-Once action items are addressed, security updates should be next in line.
+When there are no immediate demands based on Service Level Agreements (SLAs), the on-call team should focus on action items.
+It's important to remember that failing to address gaps in our processes or monitoring could lead to recurring issues.

 ## Rotations: Spreading the Load